newlog/misc-scripts/templates/environment/README.md

 of configuring again and again.

 + `bash`: The bashrc definition.
 The only valuable change are the colors and format of the prompt line (a.k.a PS1 variable).
-+ `vim`: The vimrc definition and definition of the directory structure, in addition to the template files.
++ `vim`: The vimrc definition and definition of the directory structure, in addition to the colorscheme files.
 Lot of customization from several sources.
 Final result: awesome :)
++  tmux : Tmux configuration file.
+Some handy shortcuts, such as using - and | to split into panes.